stepherg/bbfdm/docs/guide/bbfdmd_dm_integration.md

 		BBF_SET_VALUE		-	Set value of specified parameters in the data model BBF_ADD_OBJECT		-	Add object in a multi instance parameter in the data model BBF_DEL_OBJECT		-	Delete object from a multi instance parameter in the data model BBF_OPERATE			- 	execute the specified command
 		BBF_SCHEMA			- 	Read all the parameter type parameter from data model.
 		BBF_INSTANCES		-	Read all the instance of multi instance parameter from data model.
+		BBF_EVENT			-	execute the specified event

 return
 	int fault